IBM-Cloud/investment-insights-for-asset-managers/README.md

 # Finance Trade
-FitTrade is a Node.js application that uses many IBM Financial services and Watson services.
+FinTrade is a Node.js application that uses IBM Financial services and Watson services.

-The application is a modern portfolio manager that provides real-time insight into how news all around the world can impact the investment to any given portfolio.
+The application is a modern portfolio manager that provides real-time insights into how news all around the world can impact the investment to any given portfolio.

 # Overview